Week of

 Braising

-cooking.
-Braising enhances the flavors and tenderizes the food
+enhances the flavors and tenderizes the food being

-burner or in the oven; use a tight-fitting lid on the pot or Dutch
+in the oven; use a tight-fitting lid on the pot

 Chicken,